middyjs/middy/README.md

 express, than you will be familiar with the concepts adopted in Middy and you will be able to get started very quickly.

-But code is better than 10.000 words, so let's jump into an example.
+But code is better than 10,000 words, so let's jump into an example.
-Let's assume you are building an JSON API to process a payment:
+Let's assume you are building a JSON API to process a payment:

 ```javascript
 # handler.js